-where $\rm{S_{21}^{meas}}$ is our measurement data, $\rm{g(f_{read})}$ and is a frequency-dependent complex gain factor, and $\rm{ \phi(f_{read})}$ is a frequency-dependent complex phase shift factor \cite{gao2008physics, khalil2012analysis, probst2015efficient}.
-We modified the Python package \verb|scraps| to fit our large data set with the model we have described \cite{carter2016scraps}.
+are a frequency-dependent complex gain factor and phase shift factor, respectively~\cite{gao2008physics, khalil2012analysis, probst2015efficient}.
+We modified the Python package \texttt{scraps} to fit our large dataset to this model~\cite{carter2016scraps}.

-\subsection{Loss mechanisms}
+\subsection{Loss Mechanisms}

-The inverse internal quality factor $\rm Q_i^{-1}$ acts as a metric of loss in a resonator, with smaller $\rm Q_i^{-1}$ values indicating less transmission loss and greater detector sensitivity.
-When a photon of sufficient energy strikes an Al film it breaks Cooper pairs and generates quasiparticles, changing resonator inductance.
-However, other extraneous mechanisms can impact the quasiparticle population in a resonator, acting as sources of noise or loss (i.e. power dissipation).
-Pertinent loss mechanisms include thermal quasiparticle generation, microwave read-tone induced pair breaking, two-level system effects, magnetic vortices, and stray-light induced pair breaking.
-This work neglects the latter two mechanisms, as we paid special attention to magnetic shielding and stray-light shielding in our experimental design (Figure \ref{fig:fig2}), rendering the loss from these effects negligible in comparison to others.
-There are no optical inputs to our device, so we can model our total resonator loss as \cite{gao2008experimental}
+$Q_i^{-1}$ is a loss metric for a resonator, with smaller values indicating less transmission loss and greater detector sensitivity.
+When a photon of sufficient energy strikes a superconducting film it breaks Cooper pairs and generates quasiparticles, changing the resonator kinetic inductance.
+Other mechanisms can also impact the quasiparticle population, including thermal generation, read-tone-induced pair breaking, two-level system effects, radiation loss, magnetic vortices, and stray-light-induced pair breaking.
+This work considers the latter three contributions together as a temperature- and read-power-independent term $Q_{i,\mathrm{other}}^{-1}$.
+Without an optical contribution, we model the total resonator loss as~\cite{gao2008experimental}

-where $\rm{Q_{i, qp}^{-1}}$ is a contribution from the excess quasiparticle population in the resonator (from either read-tone power induced pair breaking, or thermal generation recombination), $\rm Q_{i, TLS}^{-1}$ is a contribution from two-level system effects, and $\rm Q_{i, other}^{-1}$ is a catch all constant term made up of other loss contributions that are temperature and power invariant.